S4life/Epitech_KTR_MSC/README.md

     - symfony console make:migration
     - symfony console doctrine:migration:migrate

-If i'm not forgetting anything, the application should be able to run
+If i'm not forgetting anything, the application should be able to run.
+You may even use symfony's integrated server by using typing "symfony serve"

+Thanks alot for the opportunity, hopping to join you soon :)